GMValuator: Similarity-based Data Valuation for Generative Models

-\textbf{Results for RA2.} For the data value comparison of RA2, we use a null hypothesis test, where we assume that any observed difference is due to chance.
-We compute a $p$-value, which is the probability of getting a difference as large as we observed, or larger, under the null hypothesis.
-If the $p$-value is very low, we reject the null hypothesis and consider our approach, GMValuator, to be verified with a high level of confidence (1-$p$).
-Typically, a $p$-value smaller than 0.05 is used as a threshold for rejecting the null hypothesis.
-Table~\ref{t-test} showcases the outcomes of $X_{v1}$ and $X_{v2}$ in CIFAR-10.
-The $p$-value is greater than 0.05, and the $t$-statistic is positive for one class in CIFAR-10 using both BigGAN and Classifier-free Diffusion Guidance, indicating that the data points in $X_{v1}$ have significantly more value than those in $X_{v2}$.
-Consequently, these findings align with the presumption that the trained dataset $X_{v1}$ has a higher value than the untrained dataset $X_{v2}$ and verify our approach.
+It is evident by visualization in Figure~\ref{tsne_cifar10} that the data points in $X_{v2}$ (used for training) are more overlapped with generated data than data points in $X_{v1}$ (not used for training).
+We perform statistic testing on data values obtained by \textsc{GMValuator}, to examine if data points $X_{v2}$ (used for training) have significantly higher values than those of the data points in $X_{v1}$ (not used for training).

-\textbf{Results for RA3.} Figure~\ref{celeba} (a) and (b) illustrate both the high-value and low-value training data points as well as the generated data.
-It is evident from the figures that the matched high-value training data points in Figure~\ref{celeba} (a) exhibit greater resemblance to the generated data as compared to the low-value images in Figure~\ref{celeba} (b) by some attributes.
-An instance of low-value training data could be when the input data consists of young individuals but the generated data that matches it pertains to older individuals.
-Our method's effectiveness is confirmed through the reflection of the contribution of each training data point, which is demonstrated by the similarity between the generated image and the training images.
+To this end, we use a t-test with the null hypothesis that data values in $X_{v1}$ should not be smaller than those of $X_{v12}$.
+We compute $p$-value, which is the probability of getting a difference as large as we observed, or larger, under the null hypothesis.
+If the $p$-value is very low, we reject the null hypothesis and consider our approach, \textsc{GMValuator}, to be verified with a high level of confidence (1-$p$).
+Typically, a $p$-value smaller than significance level 0.01 is used as a threshold for rejecting the null hypothesis.
+Table~\ref{t-test} showcases the outcomes of $X_{v1}$ and $X_{v2}$ in CIFAR-10 with $p \ll 0.01 $ for both BigGAN and diffusion model, indicating that the data points in $X_{v2}$ have significantly more value than those in $X_{v1}$.
+Consequently, these findings align with the presumption that the trained dataset $X_{v2}$ has a higher value than the untrained dataset $X_{v1}$ and verify our approach.